Non-collapsed spaces with Ricci curvature bounded from below: Introduction

 This definition is the result of a research program devoted to the understanding of the heat flow \cite{Gigli10,Gigli-Kuwada-Ohta10,AmbrosioGigliSavare11} on $\CD(K,N)$ spaces, and in particular of the introduction of the class of $\RCD(K,\infty)$ spaces - ${\sf R}$ standing for Riemannian - in a collaboration with Ambrosio and Savar\'e \cite{AmbrosioGigliSavare11-2}.

-In \eqref{eq:IH}, $W^{1,2}(\X,\sfd,\mm)$ is the Sobolev space of real valued functions on $\X$ as introduced by Cheeger in \cite{Cheeger00} (see also the alternative, but equivalent, descriptions provided in \cite{Shanmugalingam00} and \cite{AmbrosioGigliSavare11}).
-Albeit a priori non-trivial, infinitesimal Hilbertianity is stable under mGH-convergence when coupled with a $\CD(K,N)$ condition.
+In \eqref{eq:IH}, $W^{1,2}(\X,\sfd,\mm)$ is the Sobolev space of real valued functions on $\X$ as introduced by Cheeger in \cite{Cheeger00} (see also the alternative, but equivalent, descriptions provided in \cite{Shanmugalingam00} and \cite{AmbrosioGigliSavare11}). { It is a priori non-trivial, but nevertheless true, that }infinitesimal Hilbertianity is stable under mGH-convergence when coupled with a $\CD(K,N)$ condition.
 Moreover, as proved by the second author in \cite{Gigli13} (see also \cite{Gigli13over}), the splitting theorem holds in the class of infinitesimally Hilbertian $\CD(0,N)$ spaces.

 In a different direction, in another collaboration \cite{AmbrosioGigliSavare12} of the second author with Ambrosio and Savar\'e it has been introduced the class of ${\sf BE}(K,N)$ spaces: these are spaces in which, in a suitable sense, the Bochner inequality with parameters $K,N$ holds (${\sf BE}$ stands for Bakry-\'Emery).
 The key points of \cite{AmbrosioGigliSavare12} are the proof that the class of ${\sf BE}(K,N)$ spaces is stable under mGH-convergence (and thus provides another reasonable synthetic notion of spaces having a curvature-dimension bound) and that for $N=\infty$ it coincides with that of $\RCD(K,\infty)$ spaces.